Director - School of Psychology

-- Oversee School administration, including staffing courses, managing the budget, overseeing staff, engaging with fundraising efforts, and ensuring efficient/effective day-to-day
+2. Overseeing School administration, including staffing courses, managing the budget, overseeing staff, engaging with fundraising efforts, and ensuring efficient/effective day-to-day operations of the School;

-- Articulate and pursue a vision of growth for the School, developed collaboratively with faculty and consistent with College and University goals, that fosters success for all stakeholders across all programs and across all domains.
+3. Articulating and pursuing a vision of growth for the School, developed collaboratively with faculty and consistent with College and University goals, that fosters success for all stakeholders across all programs and across all domains;

-- Provide leadership and effective representation and advocacy for the School at the College and University levels, including establishment and implementation of School, College, and University policies, procedures, and guidelines Facilitate faculty development and collaborative engagement in meaningful evaluation of faculty.
+4. Providing leadership and effective representation and advocacy for the School at the College and University levels, including establishment and implementation of School, College, and University policies, procedures, and guidelines;

-- Teach undergraduate and/or graduate-level courses in discipline.
+6. Teaching undergraduate and/or graduate-level courses in discipline; and

-- Qualified candidates will have earned a degree in one of the graduate degree programs
+1. An earned a degree in one of the graduate degree programs represented in the School;

-- Meet expectations for tenure and promotion to Full Professor at or within two years of hiring.
+3. Meeting expectations for tenure and promotion to Full Professor at, or within two years, of hiring; and

-- Professional experiences demonstrating leadership and management abilities in
+4. Professional experiences demonstrating leadership and management abilities in higher education.

 Knowledge, Skills & Abilities

-- Demonstrate a commitment to both applied and general graduate and undergraduate training programs.
+2. Demonstrate (test cut) a commitment to both applied and general graduate and undergraduate training programs.

 About The University of Southern Mississippi